-If you have water stored, you may be certain it is safe to drink, but if you’re using other supplies of water from inside or outside of your home (or you want to make extra sure your water storage is safe), you’ll need to filter and purify it.
+If you have water stored, you may be certain it is safe to drink, but if you’re using other supplies of water from inside or outside of your home, for instance, from a pond or a natural spring (or you want to make extra sure your water storage is safe), you’ll need to filter and purify it.
 Should you drink the water?
 It’s important to know for sure.

 Treating stored water